ManojChandran/Object_Oriented/Chapter 4 - Class Properties and Capabilities/README.md

 ```

-## What is that solution gaining by applying the 4 principle?
+## What is that our solution gaining by applying the 4 principle?

 * Encapsulation give the solution a modularity and be more self centered, binding processing function and data together.
+Everything is capsuled and protected within the boundary of class.

 * Abstraction gives Structure and Guidelines to the Solution.
-Abstraction is not implementation, it just portray an idea, by that guide the sub classes to follow the implementation.
+Abstraction is not implementation, it just portrays an idea, by that idea the sub classes to follow the implementation.

 * Inheritance passes knowledge down and reduce redundant code.
 It reduces code by gaining insight from the super class.